microsoft/IIoT/StreamAnalytics/README.md

       </p>

   1. Click "+ Add" in the blade to the right
-  1. Enter the properties
+  1. Fill out the properties in the "New Output" blade.
-    1. Output alias: Free form text for the input. eg. "PowerBI"
+    1. Enter in any free form text for the "Output alias". eg. "PowerBI"
-    1. Sink: Power BI
+    1. For the Sink, select "Power BI".
     1. Click "Authorize".
     <p align="center">
        <img src="/images/powerBIOutput.jpg" width="30%" height="30%" />
     </p>

     1. A new window will open requiring credentials to authorize the connection to PowerBI.
+Enter your credentials and click "Sign in".
     <p align="center">
        <img src="/images/authorizePBI.jpg" width="50%" height="50%" />
     </p>